Blockstream/esplora/API.md

 Get information about an asset.

-For the network's native asset (i.e. L-BTC in Liquid), returns an object with:
+For the network's native asset (i.e. LBTC in Liquid), returns an object with:

 - `asset_id`
 - `chain_stats` and `mempool_stats`, each with: